 Because the NHL reseeds the remaining four teams before the second round of the playoffs, the Flyers could play virtually any of the survivors.
-Here is what each combination of results means for the Flyers: If the Rangers, Capitals, and Panthers win, the Flyers play the Panthers.
-They have not met in the playoffs since 1996, and the Panthers are the third seed only by virtue of winning their division, the weakest in the conference.
-If the Rangers, Capitals, and Devils win, the Flyers play the Devils.
+Here is what each combination of results means for the Flyers: If the Rangers, Bruins, and Panthers win, the Flyers will be the lowest remaining seed and play the Rangers.
+If the Rangers, Bruins, and Devils win, the Flyers play the Bruins, the third consecutive year the teams will meet in the postseason.
+If the Rangers, Capitals, and Panthers win, the Flyers play the Panthers.

 April 1, 1989 |